River Yare – Reedham Ferry to Berney Arms

 Reedham

 Reedham is a popular spot set in an attractive position overlooking Norton Marshes.
 The moorings at Reedham Quay (Fee) are always busy and you can see why.
 Tubs of colourful flowers are dotted along its tree lined lawn areas with benches to sit and take in the view.
 The red bricked wall built to protect the village from the rising tides sits well in the immediate environment and is often busy with people eating an ice cream and watching the river traffic go up and down.
 In September the quay makes for a good vantage point to watch the Yare Navigation Race.
-The race starts and finishes at Coldham Hall turning around at a marker buoy on Breydon Water, a distance of 30 –34 miles.
-It’s exciting just watching, especially when a number of yachts are manoeuvring while waiting for the swing bridge to open.
+The race starts and finishes at Coldham Hall turning around at a marker buoy on Breydon Water, a distance of 30 –

 The public moorings at Reedham stretch from Sanderson Marine Craft to the slipway.
 The Broads Authority leases the moorings from Broadland District Council.
 Facilities include water, refuse disposal, electric hook ups and an information point manned by a Broads Authority ranger/quay attendant.
 Mooring is also available for patrons of The Lord Nelson and Ship Inn.